-- Guidance:Note that for purposes of presumptive eligibility, States do not need to verify the citizenship status of the child.
-States electing this option should indicate so in the State plan.
-(42 CFR 457.355) - 4.3.2.
+- 4.3.2.
 Check if the State elects to provide presumptive eligibility for children that meets the requirements of section 1920A of the Act.
-(Section 2107(e)(1)(L)); (42 CFR 457.355) - Guidance:Describe how the State intends to implement the Express Lane option.
+(Section 2107(e)(1)(L)); (42 CFR 457.355) - Guidance: Describe how the State intends to implement the Express Lane option.
 Include information on the identified Express Lane agency or agencies, and whether the State will be using the Express Lane eligibility option for the initial eligibility determinations, redeterminations, or both. - 4.3.3-EL Express Lane Eligibility ☐ Check here if the state elects the option to rely on a finding from an Express Lane agency when determining whether a child satisfies one or more components of CHIP eligibility.
 The state agrees to comply with the requirements of sections 2107(e)(1)(E) and 1902(e)(13) of the Act for this option.
 Please update sections 4.4-EL, 5.2-EL, 9.10, and 12.1 when electing this option.
 This authority may not apply to eligibility determinations made before February 4, 2009, or after September 30, 2013.
-(Section 2107(e)(1)(E))

-4.3.3.1-EL Also indicate whether the Express Lane option is applied to (1) initial eligibility determination, (2) redetermination, or (3) both.

-4.3.3.2-EL List the public agencies approved by the State as Express Lane agencies.
+(Section 2107(e)(1)(E)) - 4.3.3.1-EL Also indicate whether the Express Lane option is applied to (1) initial eligibility determination, (2) redetermination, or (3) both. - 4.3.3.2-EL List the public agencies approved by the State as Express Lane agencies.

-4.3.3.3-EL List the components/components of CHIP eligibility that are determined under the Express Lane.
-In this section, specify any differences in budget unit, deeming, income exclusions, income disregards, or other methodology between CHIP eligibility determinations for such children and the determination under the Express Lane option.

-4.3.3.3-EL List the component/components of CHIP eligibility that are determined under the Express Lane.

-4.3.3.4-EL Describe the option used to satisfy the screen and enrollment requirements before a child may be enrolled under title XXI.
+- 4.3.3.3-EL List the components/components of CHIP eligibility that are determined under the Express Lane.
+In this section, specify any differences in budget unit, deeming, income exclusions, income disregards, or other methodology between CHIP eligibility determinations for such children and the determination under the Express Lane option. - 4.3.3.3-EL List the component/components of CHIP eligibility that are determined under the Express Lane. - 4.3.3.4-EL Describe the option used to satisfy the screen and enrollment requirements before a child may be enrolled under title XXI.

-Guidance:States should describe the process they use to screen and enroll children required under section 2102(b)(3)(A) and (B) of the Social Security Act and 42 CFR 457.350(a) and 457.80(c).
+States should describe the process they use to screen and enroll children required under section 2102(b)(3)(A) and (B) of the Social Security Act and 42 CFR 457.350(a) and 457.80(c).
 Describe the screening threshold set as a percentage of the Federal poverty level (FPL) that exceeds the highest Medicaid income threshold applicable to a child by a minimum of 30 percentage points.
 (NOTE: The State may set this threshold higher than 30 percentage points to account for any differences between the income calculation methodologies used by an Express Lane agency and those used by the State for its Medicaid program.
 The State may set one screening threshold for all children, based on the highest Medicaid income threshold, or it may set more than one screening threshold, based on its existing, age-related Medicaid eligibility thresholds.)
 Include the screening threshold(s) expressed as a percentage of the FPL, and provide an explanation of how this was calculated.
 Describe whether the State is temporarily enrolling children in CHIP, based on the income finding from an Express Lane agency, pending the completion of the screen and enroll process.